lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 If the action is blocked, then any card played to perform the action is burned and the block is resolved with these two simultaneous consequences: the blocking minion is locked and enters combat with the acting minion (see [Combat](#combat)).

-If an effect ends the action before the block resolution or one of these two consequences (such as entering combat), neither consequence occurs.
-The effects of the action do not take place when the action is blocked.
+##### Action Continues as if Unblocked

+When an action was blocked, some cards and effects allow it to resume and *continue as if unblocked*.
+If the action was not blocked (eg. an action to enter combat), it cannot *continue as if unblocked*.

+If the action was provided by a card that was played, it must be retrieved from the ash heap (where it was placed when the action was blocked) and put back in limbo.
-Note that the action’s cost, if any, is only paid if the action succeeds; the cost is not paid if the action is blocked.
+If the action card is not in the ash heap anymore, the action cannot be continued.

-The costs of action modifiers and reaction cards are always paid when the cards are played, regardless of the success of the action.
+All action modifiers and reaction cards that were played, as well as other effects pertaining to the action, are still in effect.
+The Methuselahs who had declared they were not doing any further block attempt are still bound by that decision.

 ### Politics